Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 The Labour Party made up just 7.7% (compared to 32.1% in the UK) and the Lib Dems made up the second largest party at 30.3%, with a respective decline of 2.2% and 18.1%.
 58.9% of North Norfolk, which included Sheringham, voted to leave the European Union in 2016.
 The MP, Duncan Baker, was a member of the UKIP party before the Brexit campaign.

 #### Built Environment
 Flint is the most common and naturally abundant material in Norfolk, particularly for the building of cottages.
 This is especially pronounced in coastal areas such as in Sheringham North Ward.
 Flint is also an iconic material for attracting tourism, in addition to typically costing more to use than bricks.
-The built environment ressembles more of a postcard town.It is also an iconic material for tourism, in addition to typically costing more to use than bricks.
+The built environment resembles more of a postcard town.
+It is also an iconic material for tourism, in addition to typically costing more to use than bricks.
 Plus, it also looks good on postcards - reinforcing its status as a tourist hotspot.

 #### History